 - Other illnesses or injuries related to occupational exposure

 How To Report

 - Cases should be reported within 24 hours

 - Download and complete New Mexico Occupational Health Reporting Form

 - Fax form to (505) 841-5895, Attention to: NM OHSP

 Regulations and Information

-- Frequently Asked Questions for Occupational Notifiable Conditions Reporting
+- FAQs about Occupational Notifiable Conditions Reporting (PDF)

-- New Mexico Administrative Code - Occupational Health
+- 7.4.3 New Mexico Administrative Code - Occupational Health (PDF)

 - Reporting Pesticide Illness and Injury of Workers